trimvu/Pokemon-Count-App/README.md

 `Pokémon Count!` is a mobile application created for my niece to play and learn at the same time.
 The application has two interactive game modes: `Same Number?` and `Multiple Choice`.
 Both game modes have three levels of difficulty: Easy, Normal, and Hard.
 In `Same Number?`, users are required to count the amount of Pokémon sprites on the screen and compare with the number displayed on the screen whether the amount are the same or not.
 In `Multiple Choice`, users are also required to count the amount of Pokémon sprites on the screen, then choose one of four options for the correct answer.
 As for the difficulty, Easy mode has up to 5 sprites, Normal has up to 10 sprites, while Hard has up to 20 sprites on the screen.

-A `Search` feature is coming soon!
-Users will be able to search for their favorite Pokémon and view all the available cards.
+A `Search` feature was later implemented in Version 1.1.0 with the ability for users to be able to search for their favorite Pokémon (by name) and view all the available cards.
+Upon selecting a card, users can interact with the interactive card view.
+Move the card around the screen.
+Enlarge the card.
+View sprites of the current Pokémon along with what it evolved from or evolves to (if possible).
+Clicking sprites will search that Pokémon's cards.

 ## Technology Stack